 Assigning data type to Custom Column

-Imagine having below numbers in Power Query.
+Imagine having the below numbers in Power Query.

 You want to create a column that multiplies the numbers by 2.
 Let’s start by adding a custom column: